Erarta

 Erarta is the largest private museum of contemporary art in Russia, located in Saint Petersburg.
+The museum is combined with the Erarta Galleries.

 The name of Erarta Museum is derived from uniting two words, "Era" and "Arta", whose combination can be translated from Russian as "the era of art".

 The museum has been recognised as one of the "5 Cultural Gems" in Saint-Petersburg by National Geographic.

 Museum building

 Erarta is housed in a five-storey building constructed in 1951 for the district committee of the Communist Party and later occupied by the Synthetic Rubber Research Institute.
 Two sculptures installed at the entrance to the museum, Era and Arta, were commissioned by Erarta and created by sculptor Dmitry Zhukov.